mhmulder/image_captioning/README.md

 `The first rule about Fight Club is you do not talk about ______.`

 #### Bidirectional LSTM's
 Bidirectional LSTM's are very similar to LSTM's but they are designed such that not only does the prior words in a sequence matter but so do the future words.
-This can be though of in terms of sequences and context again, as humans also learn in this way.
+It does this by reversing the sequence and running a traditional LSTM on it.
+This can be thought of in terms of sequences and context, as humans also learn in this way.

 If I give just the first portion of a text it is difficult to predict the next word: